-Community Oregon is a statewide experiment that brings Oregonians together to rebuild trust equity and social capital through sustained dialogue and community immersion.
+Community Oregon is a statewide program that brings rural and urban Oregonians together to build trust and mutual understanding through dialogue and local community immersion.

 Community Oregon Camp